microsoft/autogen/python/packages/autogen-magentic-one/examples/README.md

 # Examples of Magentic-One

 **Note**: The examples in this folder are ran at your own risk.
 They involve agents navigating the web, executing code and browsing local files.
 Please supervise the execution of the agents to reduce any risks.
-We also recommend running the examples in a docker environment.
+We also recommend running the examples in a virtual machine or a sandboxed environment.

 We include various examples for using Magentic-One and is agents: